TeamProjectsReact/wysiwyg-editor/README.md

 ## About Package

 - This is the `what you see is what you get` editor for ReactJS Development
+- This is the Basic of this Editor
+- The Features will added in Future Releases

 ## How to use this Package